iftikhar8/thesis/chapters/discussion/docs/discussion.md

 * Data gaps
 * Generalities in connectivity modelling.
     * empirical data
-    * what changes in theroretical .
+    * what changes in theoretical .
 OHS, why don’t people change as much
     * OVM. were there generalities? was there a variation
     * where do we go from here - lack of uniformity and reporting.
     * summaries. connectivity is powerful, probably the tool due to hard empirical . knowledge gaps. going forward.